 OVERVIEW AND CHALLENGES

-- profound changes and fundamental societal trends, such as:
+The fuel sector today is marked by profound changes and accelerating societal trends such as:

 - commitments made by signatory countries to the Paris agreement concerning the reduction of GGEs,

 - the drive to improve air quality,

 - the quest to find substitutes for fuels and chemical intermediates of fossil origin, etc.,